nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <span class="info box">:memo: To simplify the sequence diagram, some method calls have been omitted as they are
 irrelevant to the loading of `workouts.txt` or they do not add significant value to the diagram.</span>

-<span class="info box">:memo: Due to the limitations of PlantUML and in order to show the construction activation
-bar of `WerkIt`, the `Main` object needs to be shown in the sequence diagram.
-Apologies for the inconvenience caused.</span>

-<span class="info box">:memo: The procedures for reading and loading the data for exericse, plan, and schedule data sets are
+<span class="info box">:memo: The procedures for reading and loading the data for plan and schedule data sets are
 largely similar to the above sequence diagram.
-Thus, sequence diagrams for these data sets are not shown.</span>
+Thus, the sequence diagrams for these data sets are not shown.</span>

-**(Steps 1 to 3)** When the `WerkIt` object is instantiated, in the constructor, `WerkIt#loadRequiredDirectoryAndFiles()` is called.
+**(Steps 1 to 3)** When the `WerkIt` object is instantiated, `WerkIt#loadRequiredDirectoryAndFiles()` is called in the constructor.
 This method is responsible for checking if the necessary resource files and directories are present.
 In this case, we assume that all resource files are in place and since we are only interested in `workouts.txt`, `WerkIt#loadWorkoutFile()` is called (not shown in the sequence diagram to simplify the diagram), which will in turn call `WerkIt#loadWorkoutsFromFile()`.